spatialmedia/slack-client/README.md

 See the [Slack API documentation](http://api.slack.com/events) for a list of possible events.

-## Documentation
-You can view the complete API documentation [here](http://sagebind.github.io/slack-client/api).

 ## Running tests
 You can run automated unit tests using [PHPUnit](http://phpunit.de) after installing dependencies: